PaulRosset/previs/README.md

 # Previs

-> 🎯 Use Travis config to run your CI locally to keep your git history clean.
+> 🎯 Use Travis configuration to run stuff locally in a clean environment.

 [![Travis CI Build Status](https://api.travis-ci.com/PaulRosset/previs.svg?branch=master)](https://travis-ci.org/PaulRosset/previs)
 [![Snap Status](https://build.snapcraft.io/badge/PaulRosset/previs.svg)](https://build.snapcraft.io/user/PaulRosset/previs)

 ### Motivation

-> Your very own local CI!
+> Your very own local way of testing!

 Previs is using the travis configuration mechanism to provide your own local service of continuous integration.
 No more accidental error that trigger a fail build, no more plumbing on your git history.
-But more than a local trevis, it provides you a way of testing in a sandboxed environment.
+But more than a local trevis, it provides you a way of testing in a sandboxed environment and more...

 Previs is also providing a way to run things in a clean environment with no side effect thank's to Docker.